 Metrilo shows what people viewed and what they purchased in the end.
 In other words, which products cast shade on the underperformers.

 Bundle the two up – the good and the bad performer together.
-Bundles always seem like a good deal and people are more likely to buy a related product as an add-on if the price seems right.
+Product bundles always seem like a good deal and people are more likely to buy a related product as an add-on if the price seems right.
 The good one will be driving the buying but you’ll get rid of excess stock as well.
 This option is much better than flash sales that undermine the value of your brand.
 Clearance sales also send bad signals.